 - 1. Protect, maintain, and enhance the Township's abundance of natural heritage and hydrologic features and their functions. - 2.
 Ensure that any development occurring in or adjacent to the Township's natural heritage system has no negative impacts on natural features or their ecological functions. - 3.
 Maintain and restore connectivity and linkages between natural heritage features and areas. - 4.
 Preserve, protect, and where possible enhance the Township's vital groundwater resources. - 5.
-Promote resilience in the face of climate change by integrating adaptation and mitigation into land use planning decisions.
+Promote community resilience by making the reality of climate change a central consideration of all land use planning decisions.